-The public learns about the services of the TRA Office at the following types of events:
+The public learns about the services of the TRA Office at the following types of events and from local agencies:

-- Monthly Board Meetings: Information about the TRA Office and taxpayers' rights are described at the annual taxpayers' bill of rights hearing at a public meeting of the elected State Board of Equalization (Board) and the TRA's current annual report is provided for the hearing before the Board. - Presentations made by county assessors and their staff at seminars, conferences, or at meetings of individual business groups. - Referrals from county assessors' offices and county tax collectors' offices.
+- Monthly Board Meetings: Information about the TRA Office and taxpayers' rights are described at the annual Taxpayers' Bill of Rights hearing at a public meeting of the elected State Board of Equalization (Board) and the TRA's current Annual Report is provided for the hearing before the Board. - Presentations made by County Assessors and their staff at seminars, conferences, or at meetings of individual business groups. - Speaking engagements conducted by our agency's elected Board Members. - · Referrals from County Assessors' offices and County Tax Collectors' offices throughout the state.